krabberod/ROD/README.md

 ---
 ### To Do:
-- Add explanations for all the statistcs and columns in the files.
+- Add explanations for all the statistics and columns in the files.
 - Add scripts used in the paper to calculate statistics and make figures
 ---
 ## Updates 24.04.2023
 -  Updated to Version *v1.1*
--  Corrected taxonomy for 8 entries of Cryptococcus with the a wrong _subdivision_ assignment
+-  Corrected taxonomy for 8 entries of Cryptococcus with a wrong _subdivision__ assignment
 ## Updates 19.04.2023
 - Updated to Version *v1.0*
 ## Updates 23.02.2023